bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 But there's a few issues with it.
 And so this has motivated some people to put in quite the elbow grease to do a lot of research.
 If you're a consumer of delving Bitcoin, you might have seen several chapters in a book of research on how we could improve this process.
-All right, so what we really would, sorry, I was talking about the replace by fee stuff.
+All right, I was talking about the replace by fee stuff.
 It becomes really, really hard to see what exactly you have to add where in a transaction graph in order to bump a specific transaction to an intended fee rate, or if you have conflicts, what you want to evict and what you want to keep.
 I'll just leave it at that.
 If you want to know all the details, I'm sure Gloria's written a few things about this.